 Avoid giving your child blood-thinning medications like aspirin and ibuprofen.

 Discourage your child from participating in strenuous sports like football, hockey, and weightlifting.

 Have your child wear a medical ID bracelet.

 Make doctors and pharmacists aware of your child's condition.

 To request an appointment with a physician at St. Louis Children's Hospital, call 314.454.5437 or 800.678.5437 or email us.
-For additional resources about Von Willebrand disease, contact our Family Resource Center.
+For additional resources about Von Willebrand disease, contact our Center for Families Resource Library.